 Sex Offender Tracking

-The primary goal of the National Center for Missing & Exploited Children's Sex Offender Tracking Team® is to provide assistance to federal, state and local law enforcement in their efforts to locate and apprehend noncompliant sex offenders by providing technical assistance and analysis.
-NCMEC created SOTT in 2006 to help link information about noncompliant sex offenders to unresolved cases of missing and sexually exploited children.
+The National Center for Missing & Exploited Children's Sex Offender Tracking Team® (SOTT) provides technical assistance to help locate noncompliant sex offenders.
+Created SOTT in 2006, SOTT advances our mission to help find missing children and prevent future victimization by attempting to link information about noncompliant sex offenders to unresolved cases of missing and sexually exploited children.

-- Conduct searches for noncompliant sex offenders at the request of law enforcement through public record databases, online open-source sites and other internal and external systems.
+- Conduct searches for noncompliant sex offenders through public record databases, online open-source sites and other internal and external systems.

-- Provide law enforcement with comprehensive analytical reports to help them locate and apprehend noncompliant sex offenders.
+- Provide comprehensive analytical reports to assist law enforcement efforts to locate noncompliant sex offenders.